jimm98y/SharpMP4/README.md

 # SharpMP4
-Simple lightweight fragmented mp4 (fmp4) reader/writer.
+Simple lightweight mp4/fmp4/mov/m4v reader/writer.
 Supports H264/H265/H266/AV1 for video and AAC/Opus for audio.
 No platform dependencies, easily portable cross-platform.
-It was designed to be a stream-in and stream-out solution for recording streams from IP cameras into fragmented MP4.
+It was designed to be a stream-in and stream-out solution for recording streams from IP cameras into MP4 and fragmented MP4.

+## Supported boxes
+The list of all supported boxes, entries and descriptors is [here](Boxes.md).

 ## Read MP4
 To parse an existing mp4/mov/m4v file, first you have to get the stream: